0xbassiouny1337/0xbassiouny1337/README.md

 About Me
 🎓 I am an 19-year-old driven individual with a deep passion for cyber security.
 Since the age of 16, I have been exploring the fascinating world of web security, constantly seeking opportunities to enhance my skills and knowledge.

 💼 Currently, I work as a Web Penetration Tester and Bug Hunter, focusing on securing web applications and conducting vulnerability assessments.
-My skillset includes PHP, MySQL, JavaScript, HTML, and Python for web development.
+My skillset includes PHP, MySQL, JavaScript, HTML, and Flaskl for web development.

 🔒 Beyond web security, I am deeply interested in OSINT (Open-Source Intelligence) and malware development.
 I believe in the power of information and its impact on securing digital systems.